 Does a Home Warranty Cover Refrigerator Leaks?

 If you’re worried that your aging refrigerator may be about to spring a leak, you can save yourself a great deal of money and time by investing in a home warranty.
-These service contracts will cover the cost of repairs and even replacements of covered home systems and appliances that wear out over time.
+Read our article discussing the details of home warranties to learn about these service contracts that will cover the cost of repairs and even replacements of covered home systems and appliances that wear out over time.
 Refrigerators are costly to repair and replace, so look for a home warranty that covers damage to these vital appliances.

 Although refrigerators are considered a big-ticket item to repair or replace, most home warranties offer coverage for at least one kitchen refrigerator.
 Check out our best home warranties for one that works for you.